amadeus4dev/data-collection/data/pois.md

 # Destination Content testing coordinates

-The following cities are supported by Points of Interest, Safe Places and Tours and Activities under Testing environment.
+The following cities are supported by Points of Interest, Safe Place and Tours & Activities under Testing environment.

+In addition, the Points of Interest API returns 10 results for each city.
+Even if you paginate for futher results, you'll return the same 10 POIs.

 ## Bangalore